chpladmin/chpl-website/README.md

 ### Yarn scripts

 * `yarn build`: Build deployable artifacts
-* `yarn html`: Run HTML Linter with rules that should all pass
+* `yarn html-ling`: Run HTML Linter with rules that should all pass
 * `yarn html-lint:verbose`: Run HTML Linter with rules that don't play well with AngularJS, so some errors are expected, but this can find some errors that need to be fixed
 * `yarn start`: Run a local dev server at: [http://localhost:3000/](http://localhost:3000/) with automatic reloading
 * `yarn start:dev`: Run a local dev server at: [http://localhost:3000/](http://localhost:3000/) with automatic reloading, but connecting to the DEV environment for data
 * `yarn start:prod`: Run a local dev server at: [http://localhost:3000/](http://localhost:3000/) with automatic reloading, but using the production settings for js minification / packaging / etc.
 * `yarn profile`: Generate a webpack statistics output file
-* `yarn test`: Run the unit tests once
+* `yarn test`: Run the Karma-based unit tests once (tests based on the AngularJS components)
-* `yarn test:auto`: Run the unit tests continuously, re-running the tests on any file change
+* `yarn test:auto`: Run the Karma-based unit tests continuously (tests based on the AngularJS components), re-running the tests on any file change
-* `yarn test:ahrq`: Run tests once in a fashion suitable for the deployment environment
+* `yarn test:ahrq`: Run Karma-based tests once in a fashion suitable for the deployment environment (tests based on the AngularJS components)
-* `yarn test:ci`: Run the tests once in a fashion suitable for a Continuous Integration environment
+* `yarn test:ci`: Run Karma-based tests once in a fashion suitable for a Continuous Integration environment (tests based on the AngularJS components)
+* `yarn test:react`: Run Jest-based unit tests once (tests based on the React components)
+* `lint`: Run ESLint against all JavaScript files in the project
+* `lint:fix`: Run ESLint against all JavaScript files in the project and fix any errors that ESLint can fix automatically
 * `yarn e2e`: Run the end to end integration tests, as well as e2e linting
 * `yarn e2e:lint`: Run code and syntax rules
 * `yarn e2e:clean`: Clear out old E2E artifacts